Title: Ju-on; The Curse

 The characters for the most part are there to be killed by the ghosts and you barely learn anything about them except for one, as such I don’t really feel about them one way or the other, I don’t think any of them deserve to die but when they do in most cases I’m far to busy crapping my pants to be sad about their demise, even the one who I got to know better and even felt a little more sympathy for I didn’t feel too much about his demise

 The evil spirits of Kayako and Toshio are very scary, and I must say that the child who played Toshio, Ryota Kojama, is not a bad child actor whether he is talking or playing a ghost.
 Kayako, Takako Fuji, doesn’t speak much on this movie since she spends 99% of it in Onryo form but she is the scariest out of two ghosts, she does a really good job with the expression and crawling which is how he moves in this movie, also her first appearance almost gave me a heart attack.

 Other than that the characters playing the other characters do a fine job and their reactions are completely believable.

 While watching this movie you might think there are some kills that are missing, one character appears in the movie, disappears, and reappears in a rather cool scene returning home a little more dead while another character appears for a brief 2 scenes and never appears again, being only mentioned to be dead, if you are curious about their death scenes watch “Katasumi” and “4444444444” which are two short films made by the films’ director and arguably the two films responsible for the birth of the franchise.

+I want to add that even if it didn’t get the five stars out of five I can’t stop recommending you to watch it.
 And now I leave you with the trailer uploaded to YouTube by MovieCriticBlog.